YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 Mojito Archetypes
 #################

-Mojito offers the following three archetypes for applications:
+Mojito offers the following four archetypes for applications:

 - ``simple`` - The minimal configuration and code needed to run an application.
 - ``default`` - This archetype is run if no command-line archetype option is specified.
   The template file for setting up routing, ``routing.json``, is created for you.
 - ``full`` - The ``application.json`` and ``routes.json`` have more boilerplate code for
   you to use than the default application.
+- ``yahoo`` - This archetype was originally intended for hybrid applications that would use a JavaScript API to access the native APIs of Android and iOS devices, but it is now being deprecated.

 Mojits have three archetypes: